nomisbuya/alx-system_engineering-devops/0x00-shell_basics/README.md

 11.Write a script that lists all files..
 12.Write a script that prints the type of the file named 13.Create a symbolic link to
+14.Create a script that copies all the HTML files